ng-growth/silktide-cookie-banner/README.txt

       }
     },
     {
-      id: "advertising",
+      id: "advertising_marketing",
-      name: "Advertising",
+      name: "Advertising &amp; Marketing",
-      description: "<p>These cookies provide extra features and personalization to improve your experience.
-They may be set by us or by partners whose services we use.</p>",
+      description: "<p>These cookies are used to deliver personalized ads and to measure the effectiveness of advertising campaigns.
+They support platforms such as Google Ads, Facebook/Instagram (Meta Pixel), and TikTok.
+Providers include Google Ireland Limited, Meta Platforms Ireland Ltd., and TikTok Technology Limited.</p>",
+      required: false,
       onAccept: function() {
         gtag('consent', 'update', {
           ad_storage: 'granted',